AlexSim93/pull-request-analytics-action/README.md

 | **dev3**  |        2         |                    0 / 0 / 2                     |         3          |      4/2/1/2/1       |                1 / 1 / 10                |
 | **total** |        47        |                    3 / 2 / 25                    |         37         |      30/9/6/2/3      |               6 / 12 / 46                |

-- **Response Time for Review Requests**: The table shows how quickly developers and the team respond to code review requests, as well as the ratio of requests to responses.
-This table provides insight into the developers' engagement in the review process.
+#### Reviewer Response Time
+Shows how quickly reviewers respond to review requests.
+Helps better understand lead time metrics and reviewer engagement.
+Use the `response-time` value in the `SHOW_STATS_TYPES` parameter.

 |   user    | Review requests conducted | Reviews conducted | Time from opening to response | Time from initial request to response | Time from re-request to response |
 | :-------: | :-----------------------: | :---------------: | :---------------------------: | :-----------------------------------: | :------------------------------: |